-- Previous Sprint: View of the previous sprint.
-Copado checks the start and end date of all sprints to determine which one is the previous sprint.
+- Previous Sprint: A view of the previous sprint.
+Copado checks the start and end dates of all the sprints to determine which one is the previous sprint.

-On the right top of the sprint wall several options will allow you to carry out very useful actions on your sprint.
+In the the top right corner of the Sprint Wall there are several options that will allow you to carry out very useful actions in your sprint.

 New User Story: Since not all tasks are the same, this button will open a modal dialog to let you determine the record type of the new item you are creating.
 The options are Bug, Investigation and User Story.
 This field is mandatory.

-Mass Update: Sometimes you might want to apply the same action on many items of your sprint.
+Mass Update: Sometimes you may want to apply the same action to many items in your sprint.
 The mass update icon will let you save time applying your changes to all the selected user stories.

-The fields that you will be able to update through this action are defined in SprintWall_MassUpdate Field set, so you can modify this view with the fields you may consider more relevant for your team.
+The fields that you will be able to update through this action are defined in the SprintWall_MassUpdate field set, and you can modify this view with the fields you consider more relevant to your team.

 The sprint view icons

-The user story tasks can be drag & dropped in order to easily change its status from/to Not Started, In Progress or Completed.
+The user story tasks can be dragged & dropped in order to easily change its status from/to Not Started, In Progress or Completed.

-As of v11, Sprint_Wall_Columns Fieldset is added to Copado application which allows users to define extra columns for the sprint wall.
+As of v11, the Sprint_Wall_Columns field set has been added to the Copado application which allows you to define extra columns for the sprint wall.

 Chatter: The chatter icon will open the chatter window for the sprint to let your team chat and collaborate adding comments, polls, images, etc. as usual.

-Filtering options: User will be able to filter the user stories listed in the sprint wall selecting the filtering criteria fields.
+Filtering options: You will be able to filter the user stories listed in the sprint wall selecting the filtering criteria fields.

-Besides all the actions already detailed above, a few quick actions are available within this view to let you manage the sprint items easily.
+In addition to all the actions described above, a few quick actions are available within this view to let you manage the sprint items easily.
 These actions are the following: